Greg0109/BoardyServer/README.md

 If you are interested in copying images from the device to your PC, on linux and macOS you will need to install a tool called xclip (from macOS that tool can be installed using brew)
 On windows there's no need for extra tools like that.

+### Important: SSH Port
+The server uses the default SSH port (22).
+At the moment it cannot be changed.
+I will add an option for it.
+If you have changed your SSH port or you cannot seem the be able to get the server to send info to your iPhone, it could be that.
+You can see the file at /etc/ssh/sshd_config on your iPhone to see what SSH port does your iPhone use.
+If its any other than 22, please change it back.

+While adding an option to set the SSH port is very easy, I do not have access to my Mac and Windows machine right now (I'm away from home atm) and I cannot compile the appropiate servers, I would only be able to compile the Linux server (since it's my main device).
+I will add this option as soon as possible.
+Thanks

 ### IF YOU ARE USING macOS
 If you are using macOS, you need to give permissions to the server before launching.
 You have to do so using the following command on terminal: